|Your Personal Biography

 Sir Mbonu C. Emerem is a much-traveled man within Nigeria and abroad.
 He has made many trips outside Nigeria: United States of America, Germany, Poland, Cameroon, Republic of Benin and Togo.

-The works of some artist stir him passionately.
+The works of some artists stir him passionately.
 These artists include Picasso, Van Gogh, Soutine, Gustin, Rembrandt, Michelangelo, Da Vinci, Vermeer Pollock, De Kooning and Renoir.
 He looks at their works for inspiration and their impacts are discernible in some of his works.
 Also, he is a lover of music and his favorites are rock, jazz and instrumental.
 He works with music, which gives him the greatest stimuli.
 Sir Mbonu C. Emerem is widely collected by private collectors and corporate clients both locally and internationally.

 He is a member of Society of Nigerian Artists (SNA).
 Also, he is a Friend of the Museum, National Museum of Colonial History, Aba, Abia State, Nigeria.